Note: This is a sponsored article, and it’s a part of a paid campaign, The Other Talk with Citizens Bank.

 What counts as qualified education expenses that can be paid for with 529 plan withdrawals?

 Qualified education expenses, as they related to 529 plans, include post-secondary education costs including tuition, room and board, technology items, and books and supplies.

 Make sure you’re putting the money you put into the 529 plan to work.

 Like 401(k)s, 529s plans offer a wide range of investment options.
 Typical 529 plans will have age-based investment options that automatically rebalance, taking more risk when your child is young and less as college gets closer.
-If you have a financial adviser, make sure you keep him or her in the loop to make sure you’re still on track to hit your goals.
+These work much like the target date funds you’ll find in 401(k)s.
+If you have a financial advisor, make sure you keep him or her in the loop to make sure you’re still on track to hit your goals.
 As your income goes up, you can and should bump up the money you’re putting into the 529 as well.
 And, don’t hesitate to tell grandparents, aunts, uncles and anyone else who regularly gives your child gifts that you’d love them to consider padding the 529 instead of, say, the closet or toy box.
 Websites including giftofcollege.com and leafsavings.com make it easy to contribute.
 Or, they can just write a check for you to put in: Every little bit helps.